 build_spec

-maps the demand report to a feature list — every feature backed by a real quote — and
+maps the demand report you already ran to a feature list — every feature grounded (backed by a

-scaffold writes a project on disk for your agent (Claude Code, Cursor, etc.) to build inside.
+real quote) — and scaffold writes a project on disk for your agent (Claude Code, Cursor, etc.)

 metalworks writes the spec and scaffolds the project.
 It does not write your product code.

 No React components, no API routes, no migrations.
-It carries the validated demand forward — as
+It carries the demand forward — as a spec and

-a spec and a frozen quote table — so the agent that does write the code can’t drift from what
+a frozen quote table — so the agent that does write the code can’t drift from what real users

 What you give it / what you get back